DU 501: The Raw Denim Community

 Beyond local hangs and store events, there are two larger institutions worth knowing about.

 Kingpins is the denim industry's trade show — the premier gathering for mills, manufacturers, brands, and suppliers.
 It runs twice a year in Amsterdam (April and October), with additional shows in Hangzhou and New York.
 It's invite-only and oriented toward the trade rather than the consumer.
-You won't walk in off the street, but knowing it exists matters: it's where the supply chain conversations happen, where sustainable innovations get introduced, where the direction of the industry gets shaped.
 If you follow denim seriously, following Kingpins gives you a window into where things are heading.

 Denim Days Amsterdam is the consumer-facing counterpart — open to the public, held each April at De Hallen and Denim City, where brands like Benzak and Kings of Indigo meet their community directly.
 It's the closest thing the raw denim world has to a festival: people who love jeans, gathered in one place, with the makers and the fabric and the culture all present at once.
 If you ever find yourself in Amsterdam in April, go.